artmetla/DejaView/docs/concepts/buffers.md

    keyed by thread id.
 In most cases users want to map those events back to the parent process (the thread-group).
-To solve this, when both the `linux.ftrace` and the `linux.process_stats` data sources are enabled in a Perfetto trace, the latter does capture process<>thread associations from the /proc pseudo-filesystem, whenever a new thread-id is seen by ftrace.
+To solve this, when both the `linux.ftrace` and the `linux.process_stats` data sources are enabled in a DejaView trace, the latter does capture process<>thread associations from the /proc pseudo-filesystem, whenever a new thread-id is seen by ftrace.
    A typical trace in this case looks as follows:
     ```bash